cguess/FormationsHouseLeaks/README.md

 - `mysql_management.rb`
   - A program to take a folder of split SQL files and to import them to a MySQL database. (**Note:** The database and tables have to be set up manually ahead of time.
 - `email_cleaner.rb`
-  - A program to parse the headers of records in a MySQL database after they were imported.
+  - A program to parse the headers of records in a MySQL database after they were imported and export the emails as a `.eml` file.
+  - This does a few things
-  - For now, extracts the "to" and "from" and puts them into the table.
-Also then saves a more easily parsed JSON version of the headers.
+  	1. Extracts the "to" and "from" and puts them into the table.
+	1. Saves a more easily parsed JSON version of the headers to the database as well
+	1. Filters for SPAM using the spam score assigned in the database
+	1. Exports as a properly formatted `.eml` file.
   - **NOTE:** Make sure to manually add the `to` and `from` columns to the database after importing, but before running this.

 ## Running